 Unless you intend to breed donkeys, you should not have a stallion.
-Stallions by their nature can be extremely unpredictable especially if there is a mare in season nearby.
-Geldings (castrated stallions) and mares both have their own behaviour traits, playful geldings may romp and fight like schoolboys, mares come into season and need more understanding handling at this time.
+Stallions by their nature can be extremely unpredictable, especially if there is a mare in season nearby.
+Geldings (castrated stallions) and mares both have their own behaviour traits; playful geldings may romp and fight like schoolboys, whereas mares come into season and need more understanding handling at this time.
 A pair of donkeys of the same sex will be just as happy as a mare and gelding combination.

 Donkeys commonly "pair bond" and this can lead to problems if trying to separate them from their companion, which may not necessarily be another donkey.
 Do not separate bonded pairs as it can lead to stress.
 If the donkey's companion has to be put to sleep always ensure that the remaining donkey is allowed to spend time with the body so that they can come to terms with the death.
 If the donkey is removed and put to sleep away from his friend the remaining donkey may become extremely stressed.

-It is certainly the experience of the Donkey Sanctuary and elsewhere that surviving companions must be allowed time with the body of their deceased friend.
+It is certainly the experience of The Donkey Sanctuary and elsewhere that surviving companions must be allowed time with the body of their deceased friend.
 Ignoring this advice can lead to significant distress and anxiety amongst any surviving donkeys.
-They may show persistent wandering and pacing, with braying, as they look for the missing donkey.
+They may show persistent wandering, pacing and braying, as they look for the missing donkey.
 Some individuals may even become ill if their appetite is depressed by this repetitive behaviour.
 As a guide, an hour is usually sufficient, or the time it takes for the surviving donkeys to return to their normal calm behaviour and feeding pattern.

 Always allow the donkey(s) to share a stable with their companion.
-Allow approximately 4.5 square metres (50 square feet) of covered area per donkey, approximately 9 square metres (100 square feet) for a pair.
+Allow approximately 4.5 square metres of covered area per donkey, approximately 9 square metres for a pair.
 Unlike a horse, donkeys do not have a natural build up of grease to make their coat waterproof, so they should always have access to a shelter or stable.

 Donkeys do not exhibit the same signs of pain as a horse or pony; be aware of, and react to, changes to their normal behaviour patterns.
-If a donkey is refusing food, is distressed or lame call a veterinary surgeon immediately.
-For both the new and experienced donkey owner, it is certainly advisable to become used to using the following 5 point check list on a daily basis:
+If a donkey is refusing food, and/or becomes distressed or lame, call a veterinary surgeon immediately.
+For both the new and experienced donkey owner, it is certainly advisable to use the following five-point check list on a daily basis:

 - Appetite and thirst